8bearings/Anime-Site/README.md

 - **Favoriting Anime**: Click the heart icon on any anime card to add it to your favorites.
 You can view your favorites in the favorites section.
 - **Viewing Details**: Click on any anime card to view more details about the show, including synopsis, genres, and ratings.

-## Usage

-- **Searching for Anime**: Use the search bar to enter the title or genre of the anime you want to find.
-Click the search button to see the results.
-- **Favoriting Anime**: Click the heart icon on any anime card to add it to your favorites.
-You can view your favorites in the favorites section.
-- **Viewing Details**: Click on any anime card to view more details about the show, including synopsis, genres, and ratings.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.